SAP/openui5-docs/docs/Step_36_Device_Adaptation_d63a15e.md

-On phone devices, the panel is collapsed to save screen space and a button is hidden<a name="loiod63a15e5eebb45cdada317bae5f45bc2__fig_rz5_qfp_lt"/>
+<a name="loiod63a15e5eebb45cdada317bae5f45bc2__fig_rz5_qfp_lt"/>On phone devices, the panel is collapsed to save screen space and a button is hidden

  ![](loio26ae5cb9623a4e698b30be0fbbd33480_HiRes.png "On phone devices, the panel is collapsed to save screen space and a button is
 					hidden")